Green tea and weight loss

 The results demonstrated enhancement in dietary fat oxidation and DIT as the result of the long-term ingestion of tea catechin.
 Dietary induced thermogenesis (DIT), defined as an increased energy expenditure from the fasting baseline for 8 hr after the single ingestion of a test meal.

-• In a 2005 study in the Journal of Health Science, a Japanese research team, led by N. Ota analysed the effects of the combination of regular exercise and tea catechins intake on energy expenditure in humans.
+7. A 2005 study, analysed the effects of the combination of regular exercise and tea catechins intake on energy expenditure in humans.
 Fourteen male subjects received either a test beverage containing tea catechins or a control beverage without tea catechins for 2 months period; during this period they also engaged in treadmill exercise at a pace of 5 km/hr for 30 min 3 times a week.
-Researchers found that, fat utilization for energy expenditure under both sedentary and exercising conditions was significantly increased by the combination of regular exercise and tea catechins intake compared to that by exercise alone.
-Thus, a combination of regular exercise and tea catechins intake can be expected to reduce body fat efficiently.

 Forty-six overweight women were fed in energy balance from day 1 to day 3, followed by a LED with GT (1125mg tea catechins +225mg caffeine/d) or placebo (PLAC) from day 4 to day 87.
 Caffeine intake was standardised to 300mg/d.